 In this scheme two accelerators are used (see Fig. 1).
-First, the Jefferson Lab Low Energy Research Facility (LERF) accelerator (see Fig. 2) is repurposed.
+First, the Jefferson Lab Low Energy Recirculator Facility (LERF) building (see Fig. 2) is repurposed to take advantage of existing electrical, cryogenic, and shielding facilities.
 A high current >1 mA spin polarized CW electron beam is produced, accelerated to an energy of 120 MeV and transported to the high-power target to generate the spin polarized positrons.
 Afterwards, the positrons are collected to maximize intensity or polarization, bunched and re-accelerated to 123 MeV.
 Finally their spin direction may adjusted in a novel spin rotator.
+Once the positron beam exits the LERF it is transported from ground level through a new beam line to the CEBAF accelerator tunnel underground.
+There it is transported half-way around the accelerator and injected as a usual electron beam would from the existing CEBAF electron injector.
+The positrons are then accelerated to 12 GeV and may be extracted at any pass (intermediate energies) to any of the four halls.

 Figure 1: CEBAF and LERF accelerators.
-The green line shows the new 123 MeV transport beam line connecting LERF to CEBAF for high energy acceleration of positron beams.
+Green line shows the new 123 MeV transport beam line connecting LERF to CEBAF for high energy acceleration of positron beams.